the-t-in-rtf/fluid-location-bar-relay/docs/locationBar.md

 | `rules.queryToModel` | `{Object}`  | Rules that control what (if any) query data should be applied as a change to the current model.
 This only takes place when the component is created, and only if `queryToModel` is enabled. |
 | `rules.stateToModel` | `{Object}`  | Rules that control what (if any) state data should be applied as a change to the current model.
 This is only relevant if `stateToModel` is enabled. |
 | `stateToModel`       | `{Boolean}` | If this is `true`, If this is `true`, listen for history changes and update the model with the saved state. |

+On startup, the following happens in order:

+1. If `queryToModel` is `true` (as it is by default), any data in the query string is applied to the model as a change.
+2. If `modelToState` is `true` (as it is by default), any data in the initial model is relayed to the browser history as part of the current state.

+From that point on, any model changes are relayed to the state if `modelToState` is `true`, and to the URL (as query string data) if `modelToQuery` is `true`.
+State changes (hitting the browser's "back" button, for example) are monitored, and if `stateToModel` is `true`, then the model is updated to reflect its previous values.